 He sat down and buried his face in his hands and let out a shaky breath.
 It was all too much to process at once.
 In Annie's words, he had received a huge kick up the ass and, as she hoped, he knew he would be bruised for weeks after – but that was nothing when compared to what his friends had put up with over the years.

 He realised suddenly that he wasn't alone.
 Part of him didn't want to raise his head and see which of his departed friends or family might be his guide for the final stage of his journey.
-Seeing Taz and Hans had been disturbing, while he may not have accepted that their deaths had been right, he had accepted that they were dead.
+Seeing Terri and Hans had been disturbing, while he may not have accepted that their deaths had been right, he had accepted that they were dead.
 Seeing them again had unsettled him, maybe he could have lived with that, but they also saw some of the worst moments of his life.
 It had been humiliating and painful to let two such respected and loved friends see what he had become.

 He didn't want to see what might become of him – he knew he would be looking into the future this time, that much he had deduced.
 He didn't want to see who might show it to him.
-Hans' words floated back to him, how can you learn if you leave halfway through the lesson?
+Hans' words floated back to him, How can you learn if you leave halfway through the lesson?